 Read till the end to find out which solution works for you.

 - 1.1 Fix Hardware issues

-- 1.2 Set your Headphones as default Audio Output device
+- 1.2 Set your Headphones as the default Audio Output device

 - 1.3 Update/Reinstall your Computer’s Audio Driver